aspose-words/Aspose.Words-API-References/english/net/aspose.words.fields/userinformation/initials/_index.md

 linktitle: Initials
 articleTitle: Initials
 second_title: Aspose.Words for .NET
-description: UserInformation Initials property.
-Gets or sets the users initials in C#.
+description: Discover how to use the UserInformation Initials property to easily manage and customize user initials for enhanced personalization and user experience.
 type: docs
 weight: 40
 url: /net/aspose.words.fields/userinformation/initials/